dnlnln/sql-server-samples/samples/databases/wide-world-importers/documentation/root.md

 __[WideWorldImporters Installation and Configuration](wwi-oltp-htap-installation.md)__

-Instructions for the installation and configuration of the core database WideWorldImporters that is used for transaction processing (OLTP - Online Transaction Processing) and operational analytics (HTAP - Hybrid Transaction and Analytics Processing).
+Instructions for the installation and configuration of the core database WideWorldImporters that is used for transaction processing (OLTP - OnLine Transaction Processing) and operational analytics (HTAP - Hybrid Transactional/Analytical Processing).

 __[WideWorldImporters Database Catalog](wwi-oltp-htap-catalog.md)__